pospi/talk-solidity-blockchain-intro/solidity-notes.md

 ### Handling Data location

-- Simply declare variables as `storage` or `memory` depending on whether you want them to be persisted to the blockchain.
-No I/O necessary- just assign data and you're done!
+- Simply declare variables as `storage` or `memory` depending on whether you want them to be persisted to the blockchain. **No I/O necessary**- just assign data and you're done!
 - Add the same keywords to function arguments in order to control the data's *context* when passed in.
-- .caveat[You must declare `storage` in your function signatures if you want to operate on storage data without it being copied into memory first]  (which is an expensive operation).
+- .caveat[You must declare `storage` in your function signatures if you want to operate on storage data without it being copied into memory first]  (which is an expensive operation &mdash; but note that it may still be less expensive than mutating a `storage` variable multiple times).

 #### Cleaning up

 Deleting state variables can be done with the `delete` operator. .caveat[Contract storage is statically assigned at the time of contract creation]&mdash; there is really no such thing as "delete".
 What the operator really does is set the value to the initial value for the type, ie. `x = 0` for integers.
-Because of this, some weird caveats apply when attempting to delete references to already deleted storage variables&mdash; .suggestion[always address the full path to data you wish to delete.]
+Because of this, some weird caveats apply when attempting to delete references to already deleted storage variables.

-#### Reference behaviour
+.suggestion[always address the full path to data you wish to delete.]
+]

+---
+.left-column[
+<h1>Types</h1>
+<h2>Value types</h2>
+<h3>Constants</h3>
+<h2>Reference types</h2>
+]
+.right-column[
+<h3>Reference behaviour</h3>

 You can declare local variables within functions which reference storage variables.
 Modifying data via references will modify the persistent storage data the reference is bound to.
 Conceptually this is the same as a JavaScript or C reference- a new pointer was created to store a reference to another piece of (`storage`) memory that was already present. **Variables are just dumb pointers and don't care whether the address they reference is in `memory` or `storage`.**

+Note the important distinction or possible .caveat[`storage` is pass-by-value and `memory` is pass-by-reference.]
+Of course there is a reason for this- on the one hand you are manipulating data in a database directly and on the other you are manipulating variables as they flow through memory... even if the interface presented is seamless.

+For more information, see http://solidity.readthedocs.io/en/latest/types.html#data-location ]

+---
+name: no-i-o-necessary
+.left-column[
+<h1>Types</h1>
+<h2>Value types</h2>
+<h3>Constants</h3>
+<h2>Reference types</h2>
 ]
+.right-column[
+### No I/O necessary

+Let's take a moment here to think about what's involved in a modern web application.
+Between you clicking a button on some website and the relevant piece of data changing on the other end there are *countless* layers of checks and balances in place before that information gets to the database.
+Along with those comes a certain amount of 'padding'.

+On the blockchain, there is no such padding.
+You could probably say Solidity is more of a *database* language than it is a systems one&mdash; and if you know any database admins then you know they are very protective of their data!
+They have good reason to be&mdash; a modern organisation's data is its livelihood and when it is lost the business usually follows.

+]

 ???

-:TODO: add another slide with an example of what 'handling data location' looks like in say node vs eth
+:TODO: example code and/or <!--picIO-->